Out of Box is a metaphor that means to think differently, unconventionally, or from a new perspective.

 Are you inquisitive to step outside your own box and step into others’ box?
 Thinking outside of box means you are in a continuous learning mode, embrace critical thinking and creative thinking.
 When one leaves those existing thoughts and standards to seek additional knowledge and experience, they are stepping outside that box to unfamiliar territory.
 Often a problem is seen very differently by two different parties.
 By stepping outside your own box and getting into others’ box, a solution becomes obvious, then get back in your own box and think how that solution will work for you.
 Almost always, it's possible to see a mutually beneficial solution or one solution with two parts to it.
 This method works particularly well with complex problems and the results can be surprising, two diametrically opposed parties sometimes end up working together on a solution that suits them both well.

 We all should broaden our points of interest and try new things to extend our thinking box.
 So please don't stop speaking out what you are thinking outside the box and have fun doing it.
 If we all stayed in a box and didn't believe things exist outside of our box, there's no room to broaden our thoughts.
 One would just take what’s in the box and live with it.
 No chance to expand.
-Out-of-Box thinking is a progressive and innovative thinking mode that leads to better mutual understanding and more advanced society among all humans.
+Out-of-the-Box thinking is a progressive and innovative thinking mode that leads to better mutual understanding and more advanced society among all humans.